datbird/dazcrowdspawner/README.md

-# Golden Crowd Spawner
+# DAZ Crowd Spawner

-The Golden Crowd Spawner is a custom DAZ Studio 4.24 scripting system designed for procedurally populating crowd scenes using precise marker/figure logic, a clean locked UI, and reproducible randomness.
+The DAZ Crowd Spawner is a custom DAZ Studio 4.24 scripting system designed for procedurally populating crowd scenes using precise marker/figure logic, a clean locked UI, and reproducible randomness.

-This repository serves as the **single source of truth** for all canonical components of the Golden Crowd Spawner system.
+This repository serves as the **single source of truth** for all canonical components of the DAZ Crowd Spawner system.

 ---